-We celebrate diversity.
+- We celebrate diversity

-We promote equality and inclusion.
+- We promote equality and inclusion

-We treat others with respect.
+- We treat others with respect

-We safeguard all our learners and staff.
+- We safeguard all our learners and staff

-Engagement towards the policy: We will use quarterly team events for engagement with the policy but also in promoting discussions with learners and employers at forums and marketing information shared.
+Engagement towards the policy:

+We will use quarterly team events for engagement with the policy but also in promoting discussions with learners and employers at forums and shared marketing information.
 We use regular surveys across learners, employers and employees to check understanding and gain feedback on current resources used across the business.
 On weekly team calls we use current media stories as a topic of discussion for the teams which can then be used for sessions with learners.
-It is also included in the employee handbook, employee induction as well as learner and employer handbooks.
+It is also included in the employee handbook and induction as well as learner handbooks.

-Training employees in implementing the policy: We recognise that training is an important factor in the engagement of equality and diversity.
+Training employees in implementing the policy:

+We recognise that training is an important factor in the engagement of equality and diversity.
 We take steps for our employees to increase awareness, knowledge, skills and confidence as a key part of the implementation of this policy.
 The format, frequency and objectives of training will be tailored to reflect the needs of the staff.

-From Day 1 employees are trained in implementing the policy and before joining are required to complete the relevant training modules online.
+From day one, employees are trained in implementing the policy and as part of their induction are required to complete the relevant training modules online.
 This is reviewed and refreshed quarterly, listed on their CPD log and annual objectives.
 We supply a variety of resources and topic ideas to support them in day-to-day implementation of the policy with learners and employers.
-This is also used in monthly 121 with line managers and formally reviewed in observations of teaching and learning.
+This is also used in monthly 1-2-1with line managers and formally reviewed in observations of teaching and learning.

-We also bring the policy to life with our own employees internally and ensure that their own needs are discussed and looked after accordingly.
+We also bring the policy to life with our own employees and ensure that their own needs are discussed and addressed accordingly.